share

 I feel that our work is very important right now.
 Without this humanitarian assistance from national and international organizations people just wouldn't have been able to survive.
 So we’ll keep working in order to help vulnerable people in Ukraine.

-Coordinated by the Emergency Response Coordination Centre (ERCC), the EHRC is based on 3 pillars:
+The EHRC is based on 3 pillars: